-Bookstores are located on both the Ladera Lane and Lambert Road campuses.
+The bookstore is located on the Ladera Lane campus.
 The bookstore offers a selection of suggested readings, faculty publications, and other books.
 Purchases made in the bookstore may not be charged to a student account, as the bookstore accounting system is independent of the Student Accounts System.
 All returns must be made within five weeks of purchase and must be accompanied by a receipt.
 Merchandise must be in new and saleable condition.
 Opened videos, audiocassettes, tarot decks, CDs, and any discounted items are not returnable.